Just-Jojo/Twilight-bot/README.md

 settings.json should be in the `cogs` folder, blocklist and cogs should be in the `bot` folder
 5. This isn't really necessary but if you're on windows (which this was designed to be ran on) Create a `.bat` file.
-This will catch the error level that `launcher.py` raises on exit and allows for auto restart.
+This will catch the error level that `bot/__main__.py` raises on exit and allows for auto restart.

+If you'd rather not I have recently rewritten the `launcher.py` file to automatically catch the error level and restart
 #### Thanks kindly!